-Minimizing development in rural areas of the County which consists of scenic viewsheds, natural resources, wildlife habitat and open spaces, preserves our daily connection with the surrounding natural environment and our western, rural character.
+Supporting the preservation efforts of our neighboring federal land managers and minimizing development in the undeveloped rural areas of the County will protect the ecologic and scenic value of these areas.
+From a character perspective, maintaining these scenic viewsheds, natural resources, wildlife habitat and open spaces preserves our daily connection with the surrounding natural environment and our western, rural heritage, regardless of where in the community we live.
 Over the past 15 years, the community has successfully limited growth in these sensitive areas on a project-by-project basis, but we must continue our efforts and broaden our growth management policies to better address conservation on a communitywide scale.
-Rural areas consist of three specific land types: areas permanently protected as open space; sensitive resource areas in which only limited development would be permitted; and existing or entitled rural developments.

 Identifying specific areas for existing and future complete neighborhoods will enhance our community character and relieve development pressure in areas we wish to preserve.
-Concentrating development in locations of existing services and infrastructure will allow for reinforcement and enhancement of the character of the already built environment that is so valued by members of the community.
-Defining desired character, adding amenities within walking distance, and providing a variety of housing types will ensure vibrant complete neighborhoods.
-Complete neighborhoods have greater variety in housing, more economic stability, support alternative modes of transportation, include walkable commercial areas, allow for more efficient high-quality service delivery, and are more energy efficient.
-The degree of mobility, amenities and development intensity of these complete neighborhoods will increase from County to Town.
+Concentrating development in locations of existing services and infrastructure while defining desired character, adding amenities within walking distance, and providing a variety of housing types will reinforce and enhance the character of the already built environment that our community members value.
+Complete neighborhoods have more economic stability, support alternative modes of transportation, allow for more efficient delivery of high-quality services, and are more energy efficient.
+Making complete neighborhoods more desirable and directing development into those areas will make it less likely for developers to pursue development in inappropriate areas where wildlife, scenery and open space protection is the priority.